qdrant/qdrant-cloud-support-tools/support-bundle/README.md

   * Collection configuration endpoint
   * Collection cluster information endpoint
 * Network Connectivity between pods in the Qdrant namespace
+* **Imbalance analysis**:
+  * Distribution of shards and points across nodes
+  * Collection configuration details
+  * Shard states (active/inactive)
+  * HNSW configuration and quantization settings

-The support bundle does not contain any user data stored int the Qdrant database, on volumes or snapshots, or sensitive information like API keys or certificates.
+The support bundle does not contain any user data stored in the Qdrant database, on volumes or snapshots, or sensitive information like API keys or certificates.